jxnblk/mdx-go/docs/configuration.md

 mdx-go contains almost no default styling, making it ideal for use with components that include their own styling.
 To add themes or custom styling, wrap your app with a [Root component](configuration/#root-component).

-To use the built-in default styles, see the [StyleProvider](/StyleProvider) component.
+To use optional, built-in styles, see the [StyleProvider](/StyleProvider) component.

 ## webpack